akshat9369-tech/linux-lab/experiment/expeiment2.md

 ![alt text](k.png)

 Conclusion
-           In the ned i would lik e to conclude these are few most commnly used function in termional
+           In the end i would like to conclude  that these are few most commnly used function in terminal with examples

                              THANK YOU SIR